 How to Train a Stubborn Dog: What Actually Works

 There's no such thing as a truly untrainable dog — but there are dogs that require more creativity, better rewards, and a better understanding of their motivation.
 Here's how to break through.
+High-value reinforcement is the single biggest lever with stubborn dogs — our positive reinforcement training guide explains how to get it right.

 What 'Stubborn' Really Means